aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

   * Godot 4 version of the AWS Game SDK and sample scenes for integration with different identity providers
   * For SDK details see the [Godot 4 SDK Overview](GodotSample/README.md#sdk-overview)

+**Note on VPC implementation of the components and features:**

+All components and features that require a VPC deploy their own, which includes resources such as NAT Gateways that generate cost.
+This makes it easy to test the features, but you likely want to share a VPC between multiple components and provide that as a parameter to the different CDK applications.

 **High Level Architecture**

 ![High Level Reference Architecture](highlevelarchitecture.png)